Date of Graduation

 Stephanie Brown, Ph.D.

-Former attempts to catalog the collection in order to make it accessible to the public have been unsuccessful.
 The prominence of both Bell and Henry in the 19th century history of science and the close professional connection between the two figures underlines the importance of making the collection accessible to the public.

 This project focuses on three major collections management processes—cataloging, preserving, and digitizing—as key elements of accessibility.
 The proposed cataloging system is MAchine-Readable Cataloging (MARC), also used by the Library of Congress, to facilitate access.